Khazar Lankaran FK

 Khazar Lankaran FK (Xəzər Lənkəran Futbol Klubu) was an Azerbaijani football club based in Lankaran that last played in the Azerbaijan Premier League during the 2015–16 season.

 Since the summer of 2016 the club has concentrated on youth football.
 It played in the Azerbaijan Premier League for twelve-seasons, winning the title once, and the Azerbaijan Cup three times.
 Khazar were also a member of the European Club Association, an organization that replaced the previous G-14 which consists of major football clubs in Europe.

 History

 Early years (2004–2012)

 The club was founded in 2004 by Azerbaijani entrepreneur Mubariz Mansimov and dubbed by the local media as "Caucasian Chelsea" because of its strong financial position.
 Under Agaselim Mirjavadov, the club won the Premier League title during the 2006–07 season and the Azerbaijan Cup twice.
 Khazar also won the CIS Cup in 2008, defeating Pakhtakor Tashkent in the final.

-After Fabian Veldwijk's appointment, a string of Romanian players and footballers were signed from Liga I, but the club did not find success in European cup competition.
-On 4 December 2013, Khazar announced that Veldwijk had been sacked by the club due to a run of poor performances.
+After Fabian Veldwijk's appointment in 2012, a string of Romanian players and footballers were signed from Liga I, but the club did not find success in European cup competition.
+After winning the Cup in 2013, Khazar announced and decided On 4 December 2013, that Veldwijk had been sacked by the club due to a run of poor performances.